flowinho/flowinho.github.io/_posts/personal/2019-07-12-they-shall-not-grow-old-hit-me-personally.md

 layout: post
 title: "They shall not grow old - a movie that truly hit me emotionally"
 tags: personal
+excerpt: "A friend of mine invited me to the cinema as a late birthday present.
+He said: \"We're going to watch a movie by Peter Jackson.
+You'll very likely like this.\" Alright, what could possibly go wrong?
+Turns out - a lot."
 ---

 A friend of mine invited me to the cinema as a late birthday present.
 He said: